Motorsports

 • ① Hat

-Even in spring, there are days when the sunlight is strong, so a hat is a must-have item.
+Even in spring, there are days with strong sunlight, so a hat is a must-have item.

 • ② Bag

-A backpack that allows both hands to be free is recommended!
+A backpack that leaves both hands free is recommended!

-Additionally, having a shoulder bag or waist pouch that makes it easy to access your smartphone and wallet is even more convenient.
+Also, having a shoulder bag or waist pouch that makes it easy to take out your smartphone and wallet is even more convenient.

 • ③ Bottoms